Thomas Jeremiah: Biography

 Known often as Thomas Jerry or simply as Jerry in contemporary sources, little is known of his life details.
 This includes when or where he was born and whether he was free from birth.
 At the time, 99 percent of blacks in South Carolina were slaves, and typically free blacks such as Jeremiah would have purchased themselves from their masters.

-Jeremiah's first appearances in the historical record are in 1750s in the South-Carolina Gazette where he was blamed for running both the HMS Jamaica and the Brothers Adventure aground.
+Jeremiah's first appearances in the historical record are in 1750s in the South-Carolina Gazette where he was blamed for running both HMS Jamaica and the Brothers Adventure aground.
 His skills improved as he was recognized as "one of the best pilots in the harbor" in 1775 and he was also recognized for other activities ("[his] Publick services were universally acknowledged" according to the governor).
 Jeremiah was also a slave owner, who used slaves in a commercial fishing operation.
 In 1768, the South-Carolina Gazette noted that "The Negro Jerry (well known for his extinguishing of fires) has just completed a Well-Boat, in order to supply the inhabitants of [Charles Town] with Live Fish every day".